scriptrdotio/howto/architecture/development_life_cycle.md

 *Figure 5 - Install a module*

-In the modules panel, scroll down to Jasmine press Install.
+In the modules panel, scroll down to Jasmine and press Install.
 This will automatically install the Jasmine module into the /modules folder of your account.

 ![select jasmine](./select-jasmine.PNG)